Graph Data Augmentation with Contrastive Learning on Covariate Distribution Shift: Methodology

 \subsubsection{Proposed Principle}

-To maintain consistency between the stable feature and the original graph, the discrepancy between the environment features and the original graph, AIA proposed two principles: (1) the environmental feature discrepancy principle and (2) the stable feature consistency principle.
+To maintain consistency between the stable feature and the original graph, and to address the discrepancy between the environment features and the original graph, AIA proposed two principles: (1) the environmental feature discrepancy principle and (2) the stable feature consistency principle.

-\begin{principle} [Environmental feature discrepancy] \rm Let \textit{D-Aug}$\{\cdot\}$ denote data augmentation, and $P$ denote the data distribution.
+\begin{principle} [Environmental feature discrepancy] \rm Let \textit{D-Aug}$\{\cdot\}$ denote data augmentation and $P$ denote the data distribution.
 For environment features, given a graph $\mathcal{G}$, the augmented graph $\mathcal{G}'$ = $DAug\{\mathcal{G}\}$ should satisfy \textit{GCS} = $\{P(\mathcal{G}), P(\mathcal{G}')\} $ $\rightarrow$ 1. \end{principle}

 \textit{GCS} = $\{P(\mathcal{G}), P(\mathcal{G}')\}$ $\rightarrow$ 1 means the environment features should keep away from the original distribution.
 From the viewpoint of data distribution, environment features should remain inconsistent with the original graph.
 In this paper, we also strengthen the discrepancy principle by keeping the environment features away from the stable feature, the original graph, and the DA graph.